 Working as an Early Childhood Educator in Texas

 The teacher shortage has increased across the country in recent years, and Texas is one of the most heavily affected states.
-By 2024, O*Net expects job openings for Texas preschool teachers to increase 23% (2016).
-From 2014 through 2024, statewide demand for elementary school teachers may swell 25% (O*Net, 2016).
+By 2026, careeronestop expects job openings for Texas early education teachers to increase 19 percent from 2016 levels, which means about 4,090 annual job openings.
+Between now and 2026, statewide demand for elementary school teachers may swell by 20 percent, representing about 14,000 openings.

-Salaries in Texas are often a bit higher than national averages, with preschool teachers currently earning an average of $36,960 per year (Bureau of Labor Statistics, 2016).
-The average income for a Texas elementary school teacher is $52,810 (BLS, 2016).
+Salaries in Texas are often a bit higher than national averages, with preschool teachers currently earning a mean average of $33,590 per year (Bureau of Labor Statistics, 2017).
+The mean average income for a Texas elementary school teacher is $50,040 (BLS, 2017).

 In your role as an educator, you must be willing to advocate for your students and for the improvement of your field.
 You may want to become involved in professional organizations like the Texas Early Learning Council.